How do you move on when you are a wounded wife?

 And you want to jump in and set the record straight!

-As I thought about my own issue, the Lord told me these 4 things
+As I thought about my own issue, the Lord reminded me these four things

 – He knows the truth about our wounds